 Overnight in Hanoi

-Our next stop is a food stall for you to try our Bread, a little food stall with a few typical tiny Vietnamese chairs on the sidewalk where we enjoy the delicious fresh baguettes while observing the neighborhood.
+Our next stop will be a food stall for you to try our Bread, a little food stall with a few typical tiny Vietnamese chairs on the sidewalk where we enjoy the delicious fresh baguettes while observing the neighborhood.

 Next one is another famous dish – Bun Cha.
 Bun Cha consists of vermicelli, herbs and grilled pork.
 At this secretly hidden café, we will watch a demonstration and then try some egg coffee, a scrumptious local delicacy.